auser/beehive/lib/erlang/README.markdown

 To start a router with the custom callback module, use the -c and -a switches:

     ./scripts/start_beehive.sh -a /path/to/custom_callback_module -c custom_callback_module

+## Custom backend strategies

+Backends are chosen via a strategy.
+There are baked in strategies that can be used.
+Those are described in the file: [src/mesh/router/backend_strategies.erl](https://github.com/auser/beehive/blob/master/lib/erlang/src/mesh/router/bee_strategies.erl).

+If needed, custom strategies can be written to describe more complicated descriptions.
+To do so, write a custom handler, for instance:

+    -module (custom_bee_picker).
+    -include ("/path/to/include/beehive.hrl").
+    -export([custom_chooser/1]).

+    custom_chooser(Bees) ->
+      hd(Bees).

+This is clearly a dummy handler as it will choose the top of the bees, but it illustrates how to build a bee picker.
+To start with this bee picker at the top of the list:

+    ./scripts/start_beehive.sh -a /path/to/custom_callback_module -q channel_chooser

+Now, any application that has the routing_param set to channel_chooser will use the custom_chooser module.

+    curl -i -XPOST -d"{\"token\":\"tokenofauthorizeduser\", \"name\":\"picky_app\", \"routing_param\":\"custom_chooser\", \"bee_picker\":\"custom_bee_picker\"}" beehive.com:8080/apps/new

 DEVELOPER DATA
 ===